XMa525/MoE-FFN-encoder/README.md

 pip install -r requirements.txt
 ```

-Additional dependencies may be required for specific foundation models, such as DINOv2, OpenCLIP, UNI, Virchow/Virchow2, or other pathology foundation models.
+Additional dependencies may be required for specific foundation models, such as DINOv2, OpenCLIP, UNI/UNI2-h, Virchow2, or other pathology foundation models.
 Please download the corresponding backbone weights from their official sources.

 ## 1. Prepare Target Dataset Metadata